 The more you make inspections, the better you’ll be able to spot problems.
 Just remember, sometimes problems can be invisible to the untrained eye, which makes calling a professional a sound investment.

 After a particularly strong storm has blown through, or if you’ve never done your own commercial roof maintenance, make sure to call the professionals.
 It’s always better to know what you’re dealing with from the beginning and to get things taken care of as soon as possible.
 If you don’t have any major problems, it’s still recommended to get an annual inspection regardless of the weather.
 Having a professional come in will speed up the entire process and save you money in the long run.
 Plus, routine inspections are the key to preventative maintenance—both of which will greatly extend the life of your roof.
-The professionals at Advocate Roofing have the experience and expertise that you want in a detailed roofing inspection.
+The professionals at Advocate Construction have the experience and expertise that you want in a detailed roofing inspection.
 During their inspection, if you have any commercial roofing damage, they’ll be able to provide you with an immediate estimate and make any necessary recommendations for repairs.

 If anything is wrong after the inspection, our experienced roofing contractors from Advocate Construction will make sure your repair job is done efficiently and with complete transparency.
 We pride ourselves on working with integrity and longevity in mind.
 To contact an experienced roofing contractor from Advocate Construction, give us a call today at (414) 386-3900.
 You can also reach out to our customer service hotline, 833-409-ROOF (7663) or visit us at www.advocateroofing.com.